streamsets/tutorials/tutorial-1/readme.md

 * *timestamp* - this is a date field
 * *geo* - this is a geo_point field that has lat/lon attributes
 * *city* - this is a string type that is not analyzed thus preventing elastic from truncating the data

+*You can use the excellent [Postman API Tool](http://www.getpostman.com/) to interact with Elastic via API*

+### Installing StreamSets
+* Download and install the latest [StreamSets Data Collector](https://streamsets.com/opensource) binaries.

 ## Lets get started
 * [Part 1 - Basic Log preparation](./log_shipping_to_elasticsearch_part1.md)